 Purdue MBA Deferred Admit Program students follow the Purdue MBA (full-time) course curriculum.
 Purdue MBA’s complement their technical and analytical backgrounds with key business skills and leadership education.
 To do this, students are ambitious to maximize their skill sets and choose to complete one or two areas of focused study.
-We call these specialized studies concentration areas or option areas.
+We call these specialized studies specialization areas or option areas.

 Purdue emphasizes quantitative analysis alongside the qualitative, establishing a strong foundation of business knowledge.
-You’ll take that knowledge to the next level in your concentration area courses, focusing on the specific skills you decide to study.
+You’ll take that knowledge to the next level in your specialization area courses, focusing on the specific skills you decide to study.
 Choose your focus, then become the expert.

-Your selection of an concentration area will be influenced by your own experience and your goals after graduation.
+Your selection of an specialization area will be influenced by your own experience and your goals after graduation.
 Besides the explanatory resources we provide our students year-round, the Student Services Office conducts an information session during your first module to help you decide which option areas would best serve your career.

 On this page, you’ll find links to overviews of the seven functional and six interdisciplinary option areas offered at Krannert.